diogoff/trackml-100/README.md

 ## The second step: _routes_

 The core of this step is `routes.py`.
 This script reads the output file from the previous step (`particles.csv`) into memory.
 (Yes, it reads 48 GB into RAM.
-I tried using [Dask](https://dask.org/) to avoid this, but at the time of this competition Dask did not support the aggregations that will be computed next.)
+I tried using [Dask](https://dask.org/) to avoid this, but at the time of this competition, Dask did not support the aggregations that will be computed next.)

 The x,y,z positions of each hit are brought together into a new column named _position_.